myltik/azure-docs.ru-ru/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-headnode.md

 <properties
- pageTitle="Создание головного узла пакета HPC в виртуальной машине Azure | Microsoft Azure" description="Узнайте, как использовать портал Azure и модель развертывания диспетчера ресурсов для создания головного узла пакета Microsoft HPC на виртуальной машине Azure." services="virtual-machines-windows" documentationCenter="" authors="dlepow"
+ pageTitle="Create an HPC Pack head node in an Azure VM | Microsoft Azure" description="Learn how to use the Azure portal and the Resource Manager deployment model to create a Microsoft HPC Pack head node in an Azure VM." services="virtual-machines-windows" documentationCenter="" authors="dlepow"